 Ceilings

-Repair category 1

-Notes Cracking noted to cornices.

-Internal walls

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.

-Floors including sub-floors Repair category 2 Notes Moisture meter readings noted to the bathroom floor.
-This requires to be investigated further when floor coverings can be lifted.
-Broken floor tiles noted.
+Internal Walls

+Repair Category

+Notes No significant defects evident.

+Floors including Sub-floors

+Repair Category 1

+Notes No significant defects evident.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.